 The main weakness for this series is that it doesn’t truly understand what kind of tone and feel it was going for.
 It started out with hints of a harem anime with the potential for an interesting story, then it became primarily a light-hearted harem anime with some elements of a fantasy story thrown in, and then it turned into wanting to be a sci-fi story with a setup like The Matrix and suddenly became much darker and serious in tone.
 The first shift in tone was kind of noticeable, but it wasn’t jarring.
 However, the change to the darker sci-fi elements ended up being a very jarring transition, and I don’t believe that it worked well.

 After finishing Kanojo ga Flag wo Oraretara, I found myself regretting having ever started it.
-The first episode had shown so much promise, but after the first two or three episodes, the series devolved into a typical harem anime.
-But then with Episode 11, it suddenly became a sci-fi concept that appeared to be based around The Matrix.
+The first episode had shown so much promise, but it kept shifting its storytelling and narrative tone.
 The elements that led up to the conclusion were ultimately a convoluted mess, and they didn’t come together in a satisfactory manner.